joostmeijles/blog/content/xc9_k8s_aks.md

 Next the *PersistentVolumeClaim* describes to allocate 5 Gi of of Azure `managed-premium` storage.

 There is a *Service* spec that abstracts the Solr Deployment into a network service.
-A *Service* is for example enables load-balancing over multiple Pods.
+A *Service* for example enables load-balancing over multiple Pods.

 Finally there is an *Ingress* spec that defines to use Nginx as Ingress controller, auto-generate SSL certificates and perform SSL-offloading, use `solr.xc9-k8s.rocks` as DNS name (and configure this automatically as Ingress route), finally it maps incoming HTTP requests to the service named `solr` on port `8983`.